reown-com/reown-kotlin/ReadMe.md

 ## License

-reown is released under the Apache 2.0 license.
+Reown is released under the Apache 2.0 license.
 [See LICENSE](/LICENSE) for details.